AidanFarhi/bash-fundamentals/README.md

-### Command to start up Ubuntu docker container
+### How to build and hack into your Ubuntu sandbox

-First pull the Ubuntu image from Docker hub
+Build the image

-`docker pull ubuntu:18.04`

-Spin up your Ubuntu container, mounting the `src` directory

-`docker run -ti -w /src --rm -v ./src:/src ubuntu /bin/bash`

-Run configuration
+`docker compose up --build`

+Hack the server

-`bash init.sh`
+`bash hack.sh`